wuertele/Drupal-Deployer/README.txt

 // $Id$

-The FileField Paths module extends the default functionality of Drupals Upload module and the FileField module by adding the ability to use node tokens in destination paths and filenames.
+The FileField Paths module extends the default functionality of Drupals core Upload module, the FileField module and many other File Upload modules by adding the ability to use node tokens in destination paths and filenames.

+In simple terms, FileField Paths allows you to automatically sort and rename your uploaded files using token based replacement patterns to maintain a nice clean filesystem.

 FileField Paths was written and is maintained by Stuart Clark (deciphered).
 - http://stuar.tc/lark